niekvlessert/audiocodes_syslog_tool/README.md

 select * from systemevents_<devicename>_<month>_<day>;
 ```

 Be careful; every day for every SBC logging needs a few tables.
 If your system doesn't have them Rsyslog will fill the database log files very quickly.
 They cronjob in /etc/cron.d/cron_ast takes care of this.
+You may run ast_maintenance without command line options to see the possibilitiet.
+Run with initializeDatabase to create the tables for today, use createDbTomorrow for the tables for tomorrow.

 Todo